lukefire5156/PPTs_TO_PDFs_AND_Merger/README.md

 A script to convert MS Office `PPT/PPTX` files to `PDF files` and then `merge` all the PDF files to a single PDF file.

 ## Purpose
 This script is intended to help students to convert multiple PPTs into PDFs and then merge all of them into single PDF file.
-This will also help the Linux users to view PPTs file in Linux.
+This will also help the Linux users to view PPTs files in Linux.

 ## Dependencies
 - Microsoft Windows 7 or higher